- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 Text messages

-Some of the same rules above with emails also apply with text messages.
+Some of the same rules above with emails also apply to text messages.
 Like email, tone is also inferred with the words, phrases, and images that you use.
 With texts, don’t you want to be friendly?

 Choose your words carefully, especially abbeviations and and acronyms.